quasar-team/CanModule/README.md

 Development documentation (usage, support) (https://readthedocs.web.cern.ch/display/CANDev/CAN+development)

 # Status
-master v1.0.0: works for anagate and systec bridges, includes a CWrapper. tested in the lab.
+master v1.1.1: works for anagate, systec and peak bridges, includes a CWrapper. tested in the lab.

+# where is the doc
+Documentation/sphinx-result/index.html

 # CanModule